ganeshrvel/brother-dcp-t820dw/README.md

 Warning: It's crucial not to change the page order or flip each page individually between scans.
 Simply flip the entire bundle together.

+## Warnings

+Please read the following warnings carefully to ensure the script works correctly:

+1. Do not miss any pages: Ensure that every page of your document is scanned, including blank pages.
+The algorithm relies on the exact page count to work correctly.

+2. Do not flip individual pages: When switching from scanning odd pages to even pages, flip the entire stack of papers together.
+Do not flip or rearrange individual pages.

+3. Maintain page order: Do not change the order of pages at any point during the scanning process.
+The original document order must be preserved.

+4. Include blank pages: If your document has blank pages (e.g., the last page is blank), make sure to scan these as well.
+Blank pages are crucial for maintaining the correct page count and order.

+5. Avoid manual reordering: Do not attempt to manually reorder the pages before or after scanning.
+The script is designed to work with the specific order produced by the two-pass scanning process.

+6. Consistent scanning direction: Ensure that you feed the papers into the ADF in the same direction for both scanning passes.
+The top of the document should enter the ADF first in both passes.

+7. Double-check page count: Before running the script, verify that the number of pages in your scanned PDF matches exactly twice the number of sheets in your original document.

+8. Handle with care: Be gentle when handling the paper stack between scans to avoid accidentally changing the order or orientation of the pages.

+Failure to follow these warnings may result in incorrectly ordered pages in the final PDF, which may require manual correction or rescanning of the entire document.

 ## Algorithm Explanation

 The reordering algorithm works as follows: